PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Supports-Parallel.md

 asynchronous invocation would be advantageous that can be applied to any advanced function or cmdlet.

-Note that [RFC 204](https://github.com/PowerShell/PowerShell-RFC/pull/204) is very closely related to this RFC and both should be implemented at the same time, assuming that both are approved.
+Note that [the RFC in PR 204](https://github.com/PowerShell/PowerShell-RFC/pull/204) is very closely related to this RFC and both should be implemented at the same time, assuming that both are approved.
 If you haven't already, have a quick look at that RFC and share feedback on it.
 It's very straightforward.

-Also note that
+[The RFC in PR 205](https://github.com/PowerShell/PowerShell-RFC/pull/205) is also related to this RFC and should be another quick read.

 ## Motivation